 The first step in building your personal brand is to clearly define who you are as a nurse and what sets you apart from others.
 Consider your unique strengths, specialized skills, areas of expertise, and the values that guide your practice.
 Reflecting on these aspects will help you articulate your professional identity.

 • Actionable Strategy: Create a personal mission statement that encapsulates your nursing philosophy, goals, and what you stand for.
-This statement will serve as the foundation of your personal brand.
+A well‑organized planner can help you map out this statement and track progress.

 Your image extends beyond how you dress; it encompasses your online presence, communication style, and how you interact with patients, colleagues, and superiors.
 Consistency in presenting a professional image strengthens your brand and fosters trust.